broodwork/raystack/.docs/middleware.md

 ## More

-See [FastAPI Middleware](https://fastapi.tiangolo.com/tutorial/middleware/) for advanced patterns (Cotlette is compatible with FastAPI middleware API).
+See [FastAPI Middleware](https://fastapi.tiangolo.com/tutorial/middleware/) for advanced patterns (Raystack is compatible with FastAPI middleware API).